 Faculty members maintain research programs and participate in the graduate education program.
 Most of the faculty also teach undergraduate courses and direct undergraduate research projects.
 Individual faculty web pages give more details of the research programs underway.
 Extramural support for faculty research comes from several federal agencies, including the National Institutes of Health, the National Science Foundation, the Department of the Army, the Department of Energy, NASA, Keck Foundation, and Air Force Office of Scientific Research.
 Additional support comes from industrial sources and private foundations.

 Facilities: The Department has a strong commitment to maintaining state-of-the-art instrumentation.
 Our instrumentation includes three NMR spectrometers equipped for a wide-range of nuclei: a Varian Mercury Plus 300 for routine solution NMR (Upgraded in 2014), a Varian Unity Inova 400 wide-bore for solid-state NMR (Upgraded in 2014) and, a Varian Unity Inova 500 for advanced multidimensional and/or multinuclear experiments.
-MS equipment includes TOF, QQQ, and a new QTOF (Fall 2015).
+MS equipment includes a QQQ and a QTOF.
 See our facilities page for more details.
 Departmental staff provide training for graduate and post-doctoral students.

 A short walk from Bilger Hall is Hamilton Library.
 This library houses a large collection of books and subscribes to all major chemical and biochemical periodicals.
 Members of the Chemistry Department enjoy extensive access, and computerized literature searching is available, using databases such as Chemical Abstracts, Science Citation Index, and Engineering Index.